wolfSSL/wolfssl/IDE/WORKBENCH/README.md

 * This project was tested with a pre-built image in the VxWorks distribution called vsb\_vxsim\_linux.

-###VXWORKS SIMULATOR:
+###2 VXWORKS SIMULATOR:
 ######The VxWorks simulator was used for testing the wolfSSL example
 ######applications (server, client, benchmark, and test).
 ######These are the steps to reproduce this testing method.

-In "Open Connection Details" under VxWorks Simulator which is in the connections dropdown.
-After the project has been build, choose the corresponding kernel image, typically called project/default/VxWorks.
+Go to "Open Connection Details" under VxWorks Simulator which is in the connections dropdown.
+Choose the corresponding kernel image, typically called project/default/VxWorks.
 Select simnetd from the dropdown and enter 192.168.200.1 as the IP address.

 To connect to a server running on the VxWorks Simulator, enter these commands into the host terminal (for Ubuntu 14.04):
     sudo openvpn --mktun --dev tap0
 In Wind River directory:
-    vxworks-7/host/x86-linux2/bin/vxsimnetd
+    sudo vxworks-7/host/x86-linux2/bin/vxsimnetd
 This will start the vxsimnetd application.
 Leave it open.
 The IP address to connect to the server is the same as above.